mvolkmann/blog/src/astro.md

 when do you need to run npx astro sync ? this sets up typescript types.
 Does it do anything else?

+to create dynamic routes, create files that have square brackets containing a name in the file name. these can be .astro files for components or .ts files for endpoints.

+what are the benefits of using the tailwind typography plug-in?

+what does this enable? using JavaScript components inside Markdown? npx astro add mdx need to change file extensions to .mdx

+astro add svelte
+enables use of Svelte in .astro files?

+learn about enabling SSR so pages are not generated at build time and are instead generated on demand.
+Is that how it works?

+learn about Astro support for pagination.